DataFire/Integrations/integrations/generated/google_storage/README.md

     * encryptionAlgorithm `string`: The encryption algorithm.
     * keySha256 `string`: SHA256 hash value of the encryption key.
   * etag `string`: HTTP 1.1 Entity tag for the object.
+  * eventBasedHold `boolean`: Defines the Event-Based hold for an object.
+Event-Based hold is a way to retain objects indefinitely until an event occurs, signified by the hold's release.
+After being released, such objects will be subject to bucket-level retention (if any).
+One sample use case of this flag is for banks to hold loan documents for at least 3 years after loan is paid in full.
+Here bucket-level retention is 3 years and the event is loan being paid in full.
+In this example these objects will be held intact for any number of years until the event has occurred (hold is released) and then 3 more years after that.
   * generation `string`: The content generation of this object.
 Used for object versioning.
   * id `string`: The ID of the object, including the bucket name, object name, and generation number.
   * kind `string`: The kind of item this is.
 For objects, this is always storage#object.
   * kmsKeyName `string`: Cloud KMS Key used to encrypt this object, if the object is encrypted by such a key.
+Limited availability; usable only by enabled projects.
   * md5Hash `string`: MD5 hash of the data; encoded using base64.
 For more information about using the MD5 hash, see Hashes and ETags: Best Practices.
   * mediaLink `string`: Media download link.
   * metadata `object`: User-provided metadata, in key/value pairs.